khsamonte/nihongo-nook/markdown/learning/first-year-studying-japanese.md

 Active Immersion:

-+ ２）In particularly interesting episodes/videos, strip the audio via torrent or converters, trim out the unnecessary parts using audio software (e.g. Audacity), and transfer the refined audio file to a phone.
++ ２）In particularly interesting episodes/videos, strip the audio via torrent or converters, trim out the unnecessary parts using [audio software](https://www.audacityteam.org/), and transfer the refined audio file to a phone.
-+ ３）Generate the transcript from the subtitles using Language Reactor.
++ ３）Generate the transcript from the subtitles using [Language Reactor](https://www.languagereactor.com/).
 + ４）Study each line and sentence intensively by looking up the definition of each new word and try to make sense of the sentence from its context.
-+ ５）Add one flashcard to the Anki Japanese deck for every new unknown word that I find useful to learn.
++ ５）Add one flashcard to the [Anki](https://apps.ankiweb.net/) Japanese deck for every new unknown word that I find useful to learn.

 Passive Immersion: